 - 88% of consumers who search for a type of local business on a mobile device call or go to that business within 24 hours.

-- It is expected for mobile searches to stay relevant for quite awhile since the world is demanding a need for convenience that desktops and bigger types of devices can’t meet.
-In 2019, global website traffic share for mobile is leading with a share of 53.29%—almost 10% above its predecessor.
-This means that the majority of your customers are now mobile-based and thus, to drive your mCommerce success, it’s important that you understand and master mobile SEO practices for an easier time of getting on top of Google SERP.
+It is expected for mobile searches to stay relevant for quite a while since the world is demanding a need for convenience that desktops and bigger types of devices can’t meet.
+In Q2 of 2022, mobile devices made up 58.99% of global web traffic.
+This means that the majority of your customers are now mobile-based, and thus, to drive your mCommerce success, it’s important that you understand and master mobile SEO practices for an easier time of getting on top of Google SERP.

-The time for Mobile Commerce (or m-commerce) is now and it’s critical.
+The time for Mobile Commerce is now and it’s critical.
 Every day you’re not implementing the best approaches in your store is potentially thousands of dollars lost.

 For instance, a retailer with annual revenue reaching up to $20 million could see a $1.4 million loss in revenue simply by delaying their implementation of Progressive Web Apps (PWAs) for 1 month, and another $6.8 million if they decided to delay it for six months.
 PWAs are essentially a free revenue boost to businesses, which is why it’s the current trend among eCommerce retailers to mass adopt PWAs into their business, making it the new go-to approach for developments of responsive, mobile-first online stores.